-Take a deeper look at the individuals each trapped in the cages, and we find defeated hens deprived of any coloring naturally given by the sunlight.
-We find hens who all have their beaks cut off all the way up to their nostrils.
+Take a deeper look at the individuals, each trapped in the cages, and we find defeated hens deprived of any coloring naturally given by the sunlight.
+We find hens who have their beaks cut off all the way up to their nostrils.
 We find bare backs and bristly wing feathers, beaten bare from the constant brushing against the wire bars.
 We find sickly hens who no longer have the strength to hold on in the darkness.
 We find the deceased bodies of weaker hens, and we find those who are still alive pecking at the bodies in repetitive, insane boredom.
 These hens have never had a dust bath in the sunshine.
-They've never stretched their wings to bask in the warmth of the sun.
-Every draft of air they have ever felt is heavy with the odor of dead and dying bodies and the deification of their sisters.
+They’ve never stretched their wings to bask in the warmth of the sun.
+Every draft of air they have ever felt is heavy with the odor of dead and dying bodies, and the excrement of their sisters.

 What we will not find are their brothers.
 Their brothers have already been killed.
 They were all destroyed at the hatchery in the most economical and efficient way available.
 Male chicks who were bred to be egg production birds are useless to the egg industry, and they are useless to the meat industry.
 The body type of egg production birds are manipulated to have smaller framed bodies while maintaining a high egg output.
 There is a drastic difference in body size between that of an egg type bird and a “meat” or “broiler” bird.
 The meat birds grow so big so quickly, that by the time they’re ready for slaughter, their voices are still the sound of a peeping chick.